Professor of 20th Century British Literature; Department Chair, English

 Office Ellen Reed 15

 Anyone familiar with Ann McClellan knows she is proud of her Midwestern heritage (Go Blue!) and a dedicated Anglophile.
 Specializing in Twentieth century British literature, especially the novel and women writers, Ann’s work explores the complex relationships between literature and culture, with research ranging from fictional representations of British women intellectuals to her current project on fan culture and the popularity of Sherlock Holmes.
 Her classes explore questions of literary value and canonicity, the interconnectedness of history and text, with an emphasis on literary theory.
 Her goal: to lift the veil that often obscures the strategies and skills underlying literary analysis to teach students how to think, speak, and write about texts in interesting and sophisticated ways.
+She serves on the editorial board for the Journal of Fandom Studies and the History of Intellectual Culture.
+You can follow her on Twitter @annmcclellan.

 “A Case of Identity: Role Playing, Social Media, and BBC Sherlock.”
 The Journal of Fandom Studies 1.2 (2013): 139-57.